SmoQyDQMC.jl: A flexible implementation of determinant quantum Monte Carlo for Hubbard and electron-phonon interactions (version 2.0 release): Numerical Stabilization Routines

 Importantly, \gls*{smoqydqmc} is user friendly and utilizes a scripting interface rather than more traditional workflows based on input configuration files.
 This design allows users to implement straightforward parallelization at the script level, adapt the package to their existing workflows, and more readily interface \gls*{smoqydqmc} with the rich ecosystem of scientific computing packages being actively developed in the Julia programming language.
-For example, it can be readily coupled to existing machine learning and artificial intelligence packages to enable new research in this direction~\cite{Johnston2022perspective}.
+For example, it can be readily coupled to existing machine learning and artificial intelligence packages to enable new research in this direction~\cite{Johnston2022perspective, Issa2025learning, jordan2026charge}.

-If the \gls*{smoqydqmc} package is unable to meet the needs of a particular user, we have also provided two lower-level supporting packages.
+If the \gls*{smoqydqmc} package is unable to meet the needs of a particular user, we have also released two lower-level supporting packages to expedite the development of custom implementations.
 The first package, \href{https://github.com/SmoQySuite/JDQMCFramework.jl.git}{\texttt{JDQMCFrameworks.jl}}, implements the core computational kernel of the DQMC algorithm.
 The second package, \href{https://github.com/SmoQySuite/JDQMCMeasurements.jl.git}{\texttt{JDQMCMeasurements.jl}}, implements a set of functions for measuring various correlation functions for arbitrary lattice geometries in a \gls*{DQMC} simulation.
 This package also exports several additional utility functions for transforming measurements from position space to momentum space, and also measuring susceptibilities by integrating correlation functions over the imaginary time axis.
 These two lower-level packages were used to develop the \gls*{smoqydqmc} package, and provide the tools necessary for a user to develop their own specialized implementations of the \gls*{DQMC} algorithm.